Abdul-Lahi/BMI-interactive/README.md

-its an interactive BMI calculator which asks for your details (i.e weight and height)
+Its an interactive BMI calculator which asks for your details (i.e weight and height)